wlerin/feralfilehosting/Feral Wiki/Software/Python - How to install/readme.md

 ### Compile Python from source.

 In SSH do these commands.
-Use this faq if you do not know how to SSH into your slot: [SSH basics - Putty](https://www.feralhosting.com/faq/view?question=12)
+Use this FAQ if you do not know how to SSH into your slot: [SSH basics - Putty](https://www.feralhosting.com/faq/view?question=12)

 ### Installing Python:

 ~~~
-mkdir -p ~/private/python/python.2.7
+mkdir -p ~/python/python.2.7
-wget -qNO ~/Python-2.7.5.tgz http://www.python.org/ftp/python/2.7.5/Python-2.7.5.tgz
+wget -qO ~/Python-2.7.5.tgz http://www.python.org/ftp/python/2.7.5/Python-2.7.5.tgz
 tar -xzf ~/Python-2.7.5.tgz && cd ~/Python-2.7.5
-./configure --prefix=$HOME/private/python/python.2.7 && make && make install
+./configure --prefix=$HOME/python/python.2.7 && make && make install
 ~~~

 The configuration and isntallation can take some time to be patient.